-Among the recent examples of institutional change that might be deemed retrogressive in gender terms are those associated with Islamic fundamentalist regimes like the one that took power after the Iranian Revolution in 1979 and was associated with Taliban rule in Afghanistan from 1996 until it was forcibly deposed at the end of 2001.
-Both regimes imposed their version of sharia law with rules and practices that embody a particular gender regime with very explicit rules about gender for example around appropriate male and female dress - for example male facial hair, and veiling for women, as well as rules around employment, education, mobility, travel, and political rights with very different implications for men and women.
+Among the recent examples of institutional change that might be deemed retrogressive in gender terms are those associated with Islamic fundamentalist regimes like the one that took power after the Iranian Revolution in 1979 and rule of the Taliban rule Afghanistan from 1996 until they were was forcibly deposed at the end of 2001 (Kandiyoti 2005, Moghadam 1999).
+Both regimes imposed their version of sharia law with rules and practices that embody a particular gender regime with very explicit rules about gender for example around appropriate male and female dress - such as male facial hair, and veiling for women, as well as rules around employment, education, mobility, travel, and political rights with very different implications for men and women.
 The rules and norms enforce certain versions of masculinity and femininity as well as very different roles within public and private spheres for men and women.
-European fascist regimes, epitomised for example by Nazi Germany, in the 1930s provide another example of the imposition of institutions based on an extremely conservative vision of gender relations.iii Under both these Islamic and fascist states, progressive gender actors had little power to influence rule-making or to subvert the processes of rule implementation (although the degree to which this could happen did vary).
-In both cases, the degree to which institutions were 'new' was limited.
-Both regimes referred to 'tradition', history, religious law and convention when establishing 'new' rules and procedures.
+European fascist regimes, epitomised for example by Nazi Germany in the 1930s, provide another example of the imposition of institutions based on an extremely conservative vision of gender relations (Koonz 1987).^{II} Under both these Islamic and fascist states, progressive gender actors had little power to influence rule-making or to subvert the processes of rule implementation (although the degree to which this could happen did vary).
+The degree to which institutions were 'new' was also complex.
+Regimes referred back to 'tradition', history, religious law and convention as justification when establishing 'new' rules and procedures.

-In other contexts gender actors have found space to be involved in other processes of rapid institutional change and some progressive gender changes, such as in some recent cases of post conflict constitution-making and transitions to democracy, have emerged.
+In other contexts gender actors have found space to be involved in other processes of rapid institutional change and some progressive gender changes - such as in some recent cases of post conflict constitution-making and transitions to democracy - have resulted.
 In South Africa, a transition to democracy was negotiated after years of struggle by the excluded non-white majority against the racially exclusionary apartheid regime.
 The National Party government was sufficiently weakened (or at least could see no possibility of defeating the opposition) and therefore felt it had no option but to negotiate.
 But it did retain some veto power (particularly on economic issues).
-The 'usurpers', the non white majority, took political (but not economic) power and was represented primarily by the African National Congress (ANC).
-Many of the rules that comprised the apartheid institutions were swept away (although there had already been some conversion and drift when although extreme levels of state repression were maintained - a number of rules - relating for example to marriage and residence laws - were no longer enforced as rigidly as they had been .
+The 'usurpers', the non white majority, took political (but not economic)

+power and was represented primarily by the African National Congress (ANC).
+Many of the rules that comprised the apartheid institutions were swept away (although there had already been some conversion and drift when, although extreme levels of state repression were maintained, a number of rules - relating for example to marriage and residence laws - were no longer enforced as rigidly as they had been.